khamidou/khamidou.github.io/sensu-for-developers/index.md

 [Sensu](http://sensuapp.org) is the latest hero trying to slay the Nagios dragon.
 It's a monitoring system "built for the cloud" and written in Ruby.
 The main problem is the docs are somehow confusing.

-It's very short -- about 2400 lines for the core app -- and very readable.
-Let's read its source code, and hopefully we'll get some understanding of what makes it tick.
+Fortunately the code is short -- about 2400 lines for the core app -- and very readable.
+Let's read it, and hopefully we'll get some understanding of what makes it tick.

+This is a two part series.
+The first part (the one you're reading right now) details the sensu client and the second part will talk about the server.

 {:.yellowbox}
 __A disclaimer__: I spend most of my days writing Python and my Ruby is somehow rusty.
 Caveat lector.